 Bikash Chandra Singh

-Bikash Chandra Singh received his PhD from the University of Insubria in September 2018, University of Insubria, Italy from October, 2015.
+Bikash Chandra Singh received his PhD in October, 2018 from University of Insubria, Italy.
 He obtained his B.Sc and M.Sc degree from the department of Information and Communication Engineering, Islamic University, Bangladesh.
-He worked as a researcher in TIGP, Academia Sinica, Taiwan for one month, where his research mainly focused on big data analysis.
+He worked as a researcher in TIGP, Academia Sinica, Taiwan, where his research mainly focused on big data analysis.
+Moreover, he also worked as PhD student in CNN lab, Dankook University, South Korea.
 Before joining as a PhD student to this University, he was a faculty member at Islamic University, Bangladesh.
-His main research interests are on privacy preference on Personal Data Storage (PDS).
+His main research interests are on all areas of data privacy & security, machine learning, cloud computing, big data analytics, online social networks analysis and blockchain.

 Naeimeh Laleh received her Ph.D. from the University of Insubria in September 2016, as a graduate of the STRICT social lab under the iSocial Marie Curie project with a focus on Privacy, Risk Analysis and Trust Management in Decentralize Social Networks (DOSN).
 She obtained her Bachelor degree in Computer Science from the School of Science and Engineering Islamic Azad University, IRAN and she received her Master’s in Information Technology (with a thesis entitled “Design and Prototyping a Fraud Detection System in Streaming Data with Emphasis on Minimizing False Alarms”) from IRAN University of Science and Technology (IUST).